 The War Stories of the Seven Troublesome Sisters consists of seven short companion novels.
 Each tells the personal story and perspective of one of seven radically different sisters in the 1200s as they prepare for an invasion of their realm.
 While these historical fantasy/alternate history books can be enjoyed as stand-alone novels, together they tell the full story of how Ilari survived.

-Which sister do you think saved the realm?
+Which sister saved the realm?
 That will depend on whose story you are reading.

-How did they manage to do it?
-Each sister offers surprise information on why this didn’t go the way anyone expected.
+How do they do it?
+Each sister offers surprise information on why this didn’t go as anyone planned.